seacomoseo/inspiritsbar.de/content/single/faq.en.md

 ---
 slug: faq
 title: FAQ
-image: about-us/enjoyment-sustainability.jpg
+img: /u/about-us/enjoyment-sustainability.jpg
-summary: Here you will find answers to the most frequently asked questions.
+sum: Here you will find answers to the most frequently asked questions.
 If your issue is not listed, don't worry!
 Our team is always here for you…
+seo:
-seo: Frequently Asked Questions (FAQ) - inSpirits Bar
+  title: Frequently Asked Questions (FAQ) - inSpirits Bar
 tpl:
   sections:
   - file: common-faq